 To include the subproject into the root project, add the below statements in the setting.gradle.

 Gradle project API allows users to access the subprojects only.
-For that, define a common behaviour of the project and subproject.
+For that, define a common behavior of the project and subproject.
 Let us see how to write the code for it.

-Now, execute the command : gradle -q hello and get output screen given below
+Now, execute the command: gradle -q hello and get the output screen given below

-Wrapper is a batch of script that invokes a declared version of Gradle automatically.
+The wrapper is a batch of scripts that invokes a declared version of Gradle automatically.
 The Gradle wrapper helps developers to run a build without following the manual installation process.
-It saves the company's time and money.
+It saves the company time and money.

-Gradlew.bat file for Windows systems and gradlew file for Unix based systems acts as a gradle commands used in case Gradle is not installed on the machine.
+Gradlew.bat file for Windows systems and gradlew file for Unix-based systems acts as Gradle commands used in case Gradle is not installed on the machine.

-There are following benefits of using Gradle Wrapper -
+There are the following benefits of using Gradle Wrapper -

 In the coming sections, we would be discussing three different workflows -